-And well that is partly because my workouts have been nearly nonexistent thanks to exam and basketball at uni.
+And well that is partly because my workouts have been nearly nonexistent thanks to exams and basketball at uni.

 So I went to a gym I’ve never been to before – which is always a bit confusing as you try to find your way around to the weights.

 The workout was an upperbody workout, mainly focusing on the back.
 I started with some foam rolling because my legs were SORE from training yesterday, and ended with a short ab attack class.

 I love my gyms’ ab attack classes because: